Florida school district updates mask policy after hundreds line up outside chiropractor for mask opt-out

 The Florida school district's new mask mandate went into effect on Monday

-A Florida school district has overhauled its COVID-19 mask exemption policy after hundreds of people lined up for hours outside a local chiropractic clinic seeking a medical exemption for their children in response to the district’s mask mandate.
+A Florida school district in Sarasota County overhauled its COVID-19 mask exemption policy after hundreds of people lined up for hours outside a local chiropractic clinic seeking a medical exemption for their children in response to the district’s mask mandate.

 The families lined up outside Twin Palms Chiropractic in Venice on Monday — the same day that the mask mandate in Sarasota County schools went into effect.

 Some people claimed that Twin Palms was handing out exemptions too easily.
-Paulina Testermen, a parent who went to the clinic, told WFLA, "we were in and out, came in, signed a clipboard and handed a sheet."
+Paulina Testermen, a parent who went to the clinic, told WFLA, "We were in and out, came in, signed a clipboard and handed a sheet."

 "Nobody asked to see our children.
 The forms were pre-signed, there was a stack behind the claims they’re seeing online."